 The TOE is a composite TOE.
-Compared to the already evaluated part (SmartMX P5CC037V0A), the addition is constituted by the Crypto Library on SmartMX and its functionality.
-This involves the

-• new Policy "P.Add-Func" (see section 3.4, Organisational Security Policies of this Security Target).
+Compared to the already evaluated part (SmartMX P5CC036V1D), the addition is constituted by the Crypto Library on SmartMX and its functionality.
+This involves the new Policy "P.Add-Func" (see section 3.4, Organisational Security Policies of this Security Target).

-The associated additions (objectives, requirements) are derived from this new policy:
+The associated additions (objectives, TSFR) are derived from this new policy.

-- The additional security objectives have been defined in section 4.1.
-As section 4.1 clearly lists them as additional, they are not repeated in this section. - The Security Objective O.RND is extended to include also the software (pseudo) random number generator (see also Note 3).
+The Security Objective O.RND is extended to include also the software (pseudo) random number generator (see also Note 3).